DGMO Language Reference

 activations/no-activationscollapse-notes/no-collapse-notesactive-tag GroupName

-3. Infrastructure Diagrams
+4. Infrastructure Diagrams

 infra [Title]

-3.2 Nodes
+4.2 Nodes

 NodeName

-NodeName | key: value
+NodeName key: value

 Nodes are plain names.
-Capabilities come from properties (see 3.3), not type declarations.
+Capabilities come from properties (see §4.3), not type declarations.

-3.3 Node Properties (Indented, Space-Separated, NO Colon)
+4.3 Node Properties (Indented, Colon-Separated)

 NodeName

-latency-ms 50
+latency-ms: 50

-max-rps 8000
+max-rps: 8000

-uptime 99.99%
+uptime: 99.99%

-cache-hit 75%
+cache-hit: 75%

-description My API gateway
+description: My API gateway

-firewall-block 10%
+firewall-block: 10%

-instances 3
+instances: 3

 | Property | Capability | Effect |